codam-coding-college/MLX42/docs/index.md

 **NOTE: For some UNIX systems the flag for glfw might be with or without a 3 at the end.**

-## Installation
+## Build options

-When building MLX42 you can pass CMake build options to customise you're installation.
+When building MLX42 you can pass certain build options to cmake.

-These options for MLX42 are... `cmake -DDEBUG=1 -DGLFW_FETCH=0` ...
+The options are passed as follows `cmake -DDEBUG=1 -DGLFW_FETCH=0`.

+### Available options

-* `Debug`: Enables assertion macros and compiles with -g in order for debugging with lldb.
+* `DEBUG`: Enables assertion macros and compiles with -g in order for debugging with lldb.
 * `GLFW_FETCH`: Fetches GLFW if it can't be found on the system at all, allows you to then install it with `sudo make install` under the `build/_deps` folder.

 ## Debugging